Oil rally stalls on signs of more supply, demand doubts

 The United States has recorded 2.3 million new infections in the past two weeks.

-While fuel demand has fallen with the second round of lockdowns, non-compliance has translated in a smaller than expected fall in European demand, according to Rystad Energy.
+While fuel demand has fallen with the second round of lockdowns, non-compliance has translated into a smaller than expected drop in European demand, Rystad Energy said.

 “The restrictions currently imposed in Europe – had they been adhered to widely – should have resulted in a 20% to 30% drop in activity.
 Instead, as our real-time measurements show, we observe a drop of only around 12%,” Rystad said in a note.